Trismisgistus/odin-recipes/README.md

 This is a project that I am using to show case my introductory HTML skills.
+Updated on Oct 15.